55+ Retirement Communities in SMITH County, KS

 Smith Center Health And Rehab

 Smith Center Health And Rehab is a retirement residence in Smith Center, Kansas that accepts Medicare and Medicaid to cover part of the cost for retirement living.
-Smith Center Health And Rehab is located at 117 W 1st Street #369 in Smith county and offers features such as beautifully landscaped walking paths, oversized apartment suites, personal care services and caregivers on-call all day and night.
-It can provide 55 and older adults living in Smith county a maximum of 45 total retirement apartments.
+Smith Center Health And Rehab is situated at 117 W 1st Street #369 in Smith county and offers features like tree-lined walking paths, oversized apartments, special dining menu for birthdays and caregivers on-call throughout the night and day.
+It can provide older adults living in Smith county up to 45 total retirement apartments.

 Frequently Asked Questions About Retirement Homes and Communities in Smith County, KS